SCasanova/f1dataR/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a re submission.
 In this version we have:

-* Added freedom to the usesr's python enviroment

-* Advanced lifecycle on deprecations

-* Added a helper function for plot outputs
+* Fixed a bug when loading certain functions
+* Started deprecation process on an older version of a python dependency

 ## R CMD check results